Help available because of the coronavirus

-If your income has changed and you are concerned about paying your rent or council tax, we can help.
+If your income has changed as a result of the coronavirus pandemic, and you are concerned about paying your rent or council tax, we can help.

 - if you are of pension age and need help to pay your rent, you can apply for housing benefit